-Rockville House only provides respite care, this means people stay for different lengths of time.
+5 Prince of Wales Road only provides respite care, this means people stay for different lengths of time.
 For example people stayed one or two nights or for longer periods including weekends or for a week's holiday.
-A relative said; "The care is outstanding."
+A thank you card recorded; "Thank you so much for all your care and kindness towards [...], also for making his stay an enjoyable one."
+A relative said; "They go above and beyond-brilliant service."